am-tropin/english-song-lyrics/README.md

 - The trainer of listening.
 You can choose the artist, their song and the frequency of replacing of random words with gaps.
 Open the lyrics with gaps (in file with a name like "lyrics_with_gaps_###.txt") in a new window.
 When you're listening the song, fill in the gaps in [this trainer](https://github.com/am-tropin/eng-lyrics-trainer/blob/main/trainer_for_listening.ipynb) and know your score!

-## The Trainer 2: Fill the signal word
+## The Trainer 2: Find the signal word

 - The trainer of grammar.
 You can find all uses of the signal word in lyrics in our song collection.
 Set the signal word in [this trainer](https://github.com/am-tropin/eng-lyrics-trainer/blob/main/trainer_for_searching.ipynb) and know how to use it correctly!